mjonyh/ms_thesis_template/Readme.md

 This template is designed for the student of the *Department of Physics* at Shahjalal University of Science and Technology, Bangladesh.

+## How to compile:
+To produce main.pdf
+$ make

+To clean up:
+$ make clean

+To clean up all:
+$ make clean-all

 The front page of the template looks like as

 ![main pdf](main.png)